Helping you grow closer to God

 Fatigue, debt, worry, conflict, dissatisfaction.
 On a scale of one to ten, how you doing?
 How much of this could be behind, in your heart, behind maybe some issues you’ve been thinking about all week in the Ten Commandments.
 Could it be that some unresolved anger, some murderous thoughts are really because there’s conflict toward someone because you want something and you can’t get it?

-Could it be that you unconsciously lie or even steal, because we found out we were all thieves, because there’s some desires and you can’t get it and the way you think you can get it is to take a shortcut or say something that’s not true?
+Could it be that you unconsciously lie or even steal, because we found out we were all thieves, because there are some desires and you can’t get it and the way you think you can get it is to take a shortcut or say something that’s not true?

 Could it be that God is no longer your God but there is an idol because unconsciously you covet and you believe that this job, or this person, or this thing will really make you happy?
 Do you see where I’m going?
 Once you break the power of coveting in your life, the other nine commands begin to fall into place.